|Advice for Parents||Advice for Students|

 Designated Safeguarding Lead: Mrs Liz Garman (Head of School)

-Deputy DSLs: Mrs Gemma Battrick-Mantell, Mrs Anna Johnson, Mr Michael Lamb, Mr Caleb McKay, Mrs Kirsty Monteith-Cross, Mrs Debbie Murphy, Mrs Jackie Oakley, Mr Darren Price and Mr Rich Parsons
+Deputy DSLs: Mrs Gemma Battrick-Mantell, Mr Steve Ross, Mrs Anna Johnson, Mr Michael Lamb, Mrs Kirsty Monteith-Cross, Mrs Debbie Murphy, Mrs Jackie Oakley, Mr Darren Price, Mr Matt Ware and Mr Rich Parsons

 Safeguarding Governor: Mr Michael Lane